-Access to Records and Information to Support Member Care Coordination and Care Management Activities with and provide to Molina any and all relevant patient/Member records and information requested by Molina to support such activities.
+Access to Records and Information to Support Member Care Coordination and Care Management Activities

+Molina is committed to working with its Providers to address the care coordination and care management needs of its members.
+To facilitate such activities, all Providers (including substance use disorder providers and behavioral health providers) are required to cooperate with and provide to Molina any and all relevant patient/Member records and information requested by Molina to support such activities.
 To the extent a consent and/or authorization from the patient/Member is required by law to disclose the requested records/information to Molina, the Provider shall make best efforts to obtain the necessary consent(s) and/or authorization(s) from the patient/Member.